moodymudskipper/fastpipe/README.md

 # fastpipe

-This package proposes an alternative to the pipe from ‘magrittr’.
-It’s named the same and passes all the ‘magrittr’ test so can easily be a drop-in replacement, its main advantages is that it is faster and solves most of the issues of *magrittr*
+This package proposes an alternative to the pipe from the *magrittr* package.
+It’s named the same and passes all the *magrittr* test so can easily be a drop-in replacement, its main advantages is that it is faster and solves most of the issues of *magrittr*.

 Install with :